rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  is higher than the combined GDP of all all nations on earth
  (under $100 trillion).
-While we could price this as a BTCUSD of
+While we could price this at
  $14.3-million, it's difficult to think that there would still be a USD if Bitcoin became so valuable.